by Adam Gervin

 When it comes to SaaS and IaaS performance, you need three things to guarantee high QoE: a. high-performance private connections to the major cloud services, b. high-availability, high-performance round-the-world connectivity between end users and these multi-clouds, and c. affordability, without which the applicable business cases become vanishingly small in number.

-We built Mode Core to be the ultimate No-Worry Network for cloud access.
-Mode Core's software overlay uses Perfect Network ControlTM to drive underlay fiber networks from Ericsson and nearly 100 major service providers toward an optimal state, every 150ms.
+We built Mode SD-CORE to be the ultimate No-Worry Network for cloud access.
+Mode SD-CORE's software overlay uses Perfect Network ControlTM to drive underlay fiber networks from Ericsson and nearly 100 major service providers toward an optimal state, every 150ms.
 The end result is the fastest possible path for your traffic, with the lowest latency variation, and the fewest dropped packets — with control efficiencies delivering this level of private circuit performance at a fraction of the typical price.

-Mode Core's capacity grows with each mature service provider underlay added to the global fabric, and Mode's overlay delivers the final word on autonomous packet control — so there is no "pioneer tax" when you go with Mode.
-Mode Core peers worldwide with all the major cloud providers, including Amazon Web Services, Microsoft Azure, and Google Cloud Platform, giving you the benefit of an affordable, high-performance private connection to these cloud services.
+Mode SD-CORE's capacity grows with each mature service provider underlay added to the global fabric, and Mode's overlay delivers the final word on autonomous packet control — so there is no "pioneer tax" when you go with Mode.
+Mode SD-CORE peers worldwide with all the major cloud providers, including Amazon Web Services, Microsoft Azure, and Google Cloud Platform, giving you the benefit of an affordable, high-performance private connection to these cloud services.

 The end result?
 A No-Worry Network that makes your SaaS and IaaS investments shine, your customers happy, and lets you focus on your core business vs. network operations.

-So while Mode Core may be the best thing you can do for your SD-WAN this year — if reliable, high-performance cloud access is the ticket to keeping your customers happy with your cloud-based applications, we're the No-Worry Network for you, too.
+So while Mode SD-CORE may be the best thing you can do for your SD-WAN this year — if reliable, high-performance cloud access is the ticket to keeping your customers happy with your cloud-based applications, we're the No-Worry Network for you, too.
 Give us a shout today!